narwhalacademy/zebra-crossing/README.md

 - Download an application that will notify you when data is being sent out from your computer.
 E.g. [Little Snitch for Mac](https://www.obdev.at/products/littlesnitch/index.html).
 - Run Activity Monitor on Mac or Process Explorer on Windows to look at what processes/applications are running.
 Google any suspicious names.
 - Login to important online accounts to see if there have been any suspicious logins – see [this Motherboard guide for details](https://motherboard.vice.com/en_us/article/bjeznz/how-do-you-know-when-youve-been-hacked-gmail-facebook).
+- Setup a spare smartphone using [Haven](https://guardianproject.github.io/haven/) as a room monitor to detect unwanted intrusions.

 ---